 Yes.
 Even though your unit will be connected to the Fiber network, you will still need to sign up and pick a plan to receive service.
 To learn more, visit our Help Center.

-Yes, Google Fiber offers three super fast Internet plans for small businesses in all its Fiber cities.
+Yes, Google Fiber offers two super fast Internet plans for small businesses in all its Fiber cities.

-Google Fiber is offering three super fast Internet plans for small businesses with connection speeds up to 1,000 megabits per second.
+Google Fiber is offering two super fast Internet plans for small businesses with connection speeds up to 1000 Mbps.

 You’ll get the same fast speeds both when you are uploading and downloading.
 Plus, no matter which plan you choose, there are no appointment windows, and no installation fees.